 The campus maintains an academic improvement plan, which includes plans for new programs, changes to existing programs, facility improvements, and changes to academic policies.
-Students may contact the Campus President for copies of the College's Academic Improvement Plan.
+Students may contact the Director of Education for copies of the College's Academic Improvement Plan.